hmcts/pip-frontend/README.md

 -   Tiered access to specific functionality and content within three main categories (media/administrator/system administrator), as well as unauthenticated functionality.
 -   Management functionality for a maximum of 4 system administrators (set by environment variable).
 System admins are able to see audit actions by regular administrators, view underlying data, manage users etc.
 -   Set up subscriptions to be notified via email when a new publication with given parameters is uploaded.
+-   Uses Redis as the backing store for session data.

 ### Architecture Diagram